Ulnar nerve dysfunction

 Ulnar nerve dysfunction is a problem with the nerve that travels from the shoulder to the hand, called the ulnar nerve.
 It helps you move your arm, wrist, and hand.

 Damage to one nerve group, such as the ulnar nerve, is called mononeuropathy.
 Mononeuropathy means there is damage to a single nerve.
-Both local and body-wide disorders may damage just one nerve.
+Diseases affecting the entire body (systemic disorders) can also cause isolated nerve damage.

 Causes of mononeuropathy include:

 - An illness in the whole body that damages a single nerve

 - Pressure on the nerve caused by swelling or injury of nearby body structures

 Ulnar neuropathy is also common in those with diabetes.

 Ulnar neuropathy occurs when there is damage to the ulnar nerve.
 This nerve travels down the arm to the wrist, hand, and ring and little fingers.
 It passes near the surface of the elbow.
 So, bumping the nerve there causes the pain and tingling of "hitting the funny bone."

 When the nerve compressed in the elbow, a problem called cubital tunnel syndrome may result.